 Of all of his movies, Miyazaki’s first final film The Wind Rises proves to be the most telling in many ways.
 For as outspoken the director has been about his pacifism and Japan’s war crime past, his intended swan song was seemingly a tribute to Jiro Horikoshi, an aeronautical engineer who built planes for Japan during WWII.
 Discernibly conflicting, The Wind Rises serves as a reminder of the greys that present themselves in matters of international violence, not only during wartime but the ongoing nuances that imprint themselves on a generation for a lifetime.

 Over the past month, The Asian Cut has been looking back on some of Miyazaki’s seminal films and their impact on animation, culture, and film history, and as we celebrate the filmmaker’s 83rd birthday, we consider his legacy within those aspects of society and others.
 Perhaps Miyazaki’s most indelible mark will be transforming animation from a Disneyfied landscape intended to entertain primarily children into an art form appreciated by critics and adult audiences alike.
-However, for myself, Miyazaki’s legacy is found in his optimism for the world in spite of humanity’s insistence of tearing it down.
+However, for myself, Miyazaki’s legacy is found in his optimism for the world in spite of humanity’s insistence on tearing it down.

-Given his abilities and success, Miyazaki has been able to recreate the circumstances of his upbringing many times over in his preferred vision and telling, not only for his own catharsis but on behalf of his countrymen and women, many of whom suffered the same ending as Setsuko and Seita.
+Given his abilities and success, Miyazaki has been able to recreate the circumstances of his upbringing many times over in his preferred vision and telling, not only for his own catharsis but on behalf of his countrymen and women, many of whom whose loved ones suffered the same ending as Setsuko and Seita.
 Apart from any sense of artistic therapy, Miyazaki’s films call on each of us to demand more from our governments, to nurture our youth, and to take care of this planet we find ourselves in because it’s the only one we have.

 Regardless of how long Studio Ghibli exists, Miyazaki’s storytelling will stand the test of time, offering a reminder of the young children we once were, who thought bad things could end with selflessness and compassion—the insistence to not simply be anti-war, but pro-humanity.